is to stop sexual violence and its impact through support, education, and advocacy.

 About the Center

-The Orange County Rape Crisis Center employs ten staff members, seven full-time and three part-time.
+The Orange County Rape Crisis Center employs ten staff members.
 We are a United Way of the Greater Triangle Member Agency of Excellence.

 Awards & Honors